txnello/daily-planner/privacypolicy.md

 I may update our Terms and Conditions from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Terms and Conditions on this page.

 These terms and conditions are effective as of 2024-05-04

+## Contact Us

+If you have any questions or suggestions about my Terms and Conditions, do not hesitate to contact me at tomatosaucestaff@gmail.com.